The gradient flow for entropy on closed planar curves: Introduction

 \begin{rmk} Given that our flow is higher-order, the initial data being either immersed of class $C^2(ds)$ or embedded of class $H^2(ds)$ is quite weak.
 A similar phenomenon (but lower order) has been observed by Andrews \cite[Theorem I2.1]{AndrewsCC}. \end{rmk}

 This paper is organised as follows.
-Section 2 is concerned with setting notation, some well-known properties of locally convex plane curves, and the derivation of the flow as the steepest descent $L^2(d\theta)$-gradient flow for $\SE$.
-In Section 3 we give an outline of our first local existence proof for $W^{3,\infty}(du)$ data.
-Section 4 is concerned with fundamental estimates that yield to preservation of convexity and a smoothing effect.
-The latter yield, via a compactness argument, Theorem \ref{TM1}.
-This proof uses the $W^{3,\infty}(du)$ result from Section 3.
-The first part of Theorem \ref{TM2} on global existence is also established in Section 4.
-Section 5 studies the global behaviour of the flow, and is concerned with giving estimates for a scale-invariant quantity that imply it is eventually monotone.
-Then, in Section 6, we study a special rescaling of the flow.
-This rescaling establishes the remaining part of Theorem \ref{TM2} on asymptotic roundness of the flow.
+Section \ref{SCprelim} is concerned with setting notation, giving some well-known properties of strictly convex plane curves, and the derivation of the flow as the steepest descent $L^2(d\theta)$-gradient flow for $\SE$.
+The diligent reader may then continue with Appendix \ref{SClocalwellp}, which gives an outline of our first local existence proof that requires $W^{3,\infty}(du)$ data.
+This is an important foundation for Section \ref{SCfundest}.
+The main goal of Section \ref{SCfundest} is to derive powerful a-priori estimates that yield preservation of convexity and a smoothing effect.
+The latter gives, via a compactness argument, Theorem \ref{TMTM21}.
+This proof uses the $W^{3,\infty}(du)$ result from Appendix \ref{SClocalwellp}.
+The global existence part of Theorem \ref{TM2} is also established in Section \ref{SCfundest} (see Corollary \ref{CYglobal}).
+Section \ref{SCglobal} studies the global behaviour of the flow, and is concerned with giving estimates for a scale-invariant quantity that imply it is eventually monotone.
+In Section 5 we also prove a sharp lower bound for $kL$, which is an optimal convexity estimate.
+Finally, in Section \ref{SCrescaling}, we study the rescaled flow $\eta$.
+We prove uniform estimates for rescaled length and curvature, then use these to show exponential decay of $||h^\eta_{\theta^p}||_2^2(t)$ for all $p\in\N$, establishing the asymptotic roundness part of Theorem \ref{TM2} in a standard way.